 Yesterday, as I was making my final preparations, I decided that I could sleep until 4:30 and write my blog post after I arrived at the airport.
 It was a great idea.
 In theory.

-I'm at the gate, and surrounded by strangers who are chatting with their companions.
+I'm at the gate, surrounded by strangers who are chatting with their companions.
 The TV is blaring with CNN commentators waxing eloquent about the recent debates.
 At the same time, the overhead music is playing.
 There are so many words flying about, all unrelated, from so many different sources that I can't find a silent spot.

 I live alone.
 It's quiet in my home.
 The "noise" I hear when I write consists of birds singing, roosters crowing, horses whinnying, the click of claws as dogs race around me.